Sevilla confirm Berizzo as Sampaoli replacement

-MADRID Sevilla announced the appointment on Tuesday of Eduardo Berizzo as coach on a two-year deal until 2019.
+MADRID (Reuters) - Sevilla announced the appointment on Tuesday of Eduardo Berizzo as coach on a two-year deal until 2019.

 The Argentine replaces compatriot Jorge Sampaoli, who left to take over the Argentina national team in May.